 Most flats in Helsinki are small, by western standards.
 The average apartment size in Helsinki is 63m2.
 This is typically two rooms (living room and one bedroom), a kitchen and a bathroom.

 Many newcomers to the city find their first home on the open market.
-The main real estate websites are www.oikotie.fi (Finnish only) and www.vuokraovi.fi (limited English).
-You can browse the available properties on the site without charge.
+The main real estate websites are Oikotie (Finnish only) and Vuokraovi (limited English).
+In addition, the private housing companies Sato and Lumo offer options, particularly if you need a place quickly.
+It is a good idea to apply for housing in several places at the same time, if you can.
 The list of common terms in housing ads below might prove helpful.

 - vuokra (€/kk): rent (euros per month)

 - kph: bathroom (includes toilet and shower, sometimes washing machine)

 - k, avok, kk: kitchen, open kitchen, kitchenette (includes refrigerator and stove, sometimes dishwasher and microwave)

 - vh, et, oh, s: closet, entryway, living room, sauna

 - sijainti: location